prontotools/gravityformsconnectwise/readme.txt

 5. Enable conditional logic to have a feed send data only for specific events.

 == Changelog ==

+= 1.4.0 =
+* Change default state of company to `CA`

+= 1.3.1 =
+* Fix bug for set primary contact when submit existing contact with different company.

+= 1.3.0 =
+* Enable async feed processing.
+Feed processing is delayed until after the confirmation has been displayed instead of occurring just after the entry is saved.

 = 1.2.13 =
 * Fix every submission always change primary contact for company